 - 2 cups extra virgin olive oil

-Preheat the oven to 225 degrees F.
+- Set the oven.
+Preheat the oven to 225°F.

+- Prepare the potatoes.
 Place the potatoes in a baking dish that will hold them snugly, in a single layer, and with enough height to cover them with the oil, without getting too near the top edge.
 Set aside.

+- Prepare garlic and add it to the potatoes.
 Peel the garlic cloves, and then use a paring knife to cut off the root ends.
 Slice them vertically down the center and use the tip of the knife to remove the inside root.
-Now smash the cloves -- either with the flat side of a large knife, meat mallet, or bottom of a small sauté pan.
-(The cloves can be a mess -- big chunks, little chunks, it's all good -- this is a super rustic dish.)
+Add the garlic cloves to the potatoes, making sure they are evenly dispersed.

-Place the baking dish with the potatoes on a baking sheet, and then in the preheated 225 degree F oven, uncovered, for 2 hours.
-Then turn the heat to 400 degrees F, and cook for another 10 minutes -- at this point the oil should be sizzling a bit.
+- Add oil and bake.
+Pour the oil over the potatoes and garlic.
+It should cover them, but barely.
+Place the baking dish with the potatoes on a baking sheet, and then in the preheated 225°F oven, uncovered, for 2 hours.
+Then turn the heat to 400°F, and cook for another 10 minutes -- at this point the oil should be sizzling a bit.

+- Cool.
 Remove them from the oven and let them cool at room temperature in the oil.

+- Remove potatoes and garlic from oil and mash.
 Use a slotted spoon to transfer the potatoes and every bit of the garlic to a mixing bowl.
 Use a large fork to mash everything together.
 (I prefer the potatoes to be chunky for this dish.)

-Save the garlic infused oil -- you can use it for all sorts of cooking for the next couple of days.
+- Save the garlic infused oil -- you can use it for all sorts of cooking for the next couple of days.